-- If the unit passes inspection, a subsidy amount will be determined and a payment agreement will signed with the owner.
+- If the unit passes inspection, a subsidy amount will be determined and a payment agreement will be signed with the owner.

 Process of renting

-- Call the Section VIII office to give the details of unit being rented including rent amount, bedroom size, utility sources and amenities.
+- Call the Section VIII office to give the details of the unit being rented including rent amount, bedroom size, utility sources and amenities.

 - The Section VIII office will provide the information regarding the unit for rent to potential renters free of charge.

-- The owner may make arrangements with office on how potential tenants may contact the owner regarding the unit.
+- The owner may make arrangements with the office on how potential tenants may contact the owner regarding the unit.